sushmarchandran/cloud-tsa/cloudtsa/docs/usage.md

 The following design overview of CloudTSA will facilitate a better understanding of the steps needed to use CloudTSA with your own Istio application.

 ## CloudTSA: Design Overview
-A CloudTSA alert involves a specific combination of a service, a metric associated with this service, and a CloudTSA detector used in conjuction with this metric in order to trigger the alert.
-Hence, distinct combinations of services, metrics and detectors lead to distinct alerts as shown in the following figure.
+A CloudTSA alert involves a specific combination of an entity, a metric associated with this entity, and a CloudTSA detector used in conjuction with this metric in order to trigger the alert.
+Hence, distinct combinations of entities, metrics and detectors lead to distinct alerts as shown in the following figure.

+An entity, in this context is determined by the response  obtained from Prometheus to user defined queries.
+Prometheus supports aggregation operations on its queries over all label dimensions using a *by* clause.
+In CloudTSA, the labels defined under this clause in the query forms the *entity keys*, each element of the label returned in the response is an *entity* and the value returned corresponding to each entity is value we use to analyze changes for that entity.
+Although in all our demo examples, we group the query responses by the label *destination_service_name*, both Prometheus and CloudTSA allow aggregation over multiple label names.

 <p align="center">
   <img src="https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/img/crossproduct.png">